edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 ### Takeaway

+Student loans are a way to fund your education if you've exhausted other means like financial aid, scholarship, and grants.
+However, if you fail to repay your loans, the interest continues to accumulate on the loan principal, leaving you hamstrung in debt.

 No matter how much money you make post-graduation, you need to make your loan payments.

-Otherwise, interest payments will just get added to your principal, and you will owe an increasingly larger amount of interest.
 While loans are great for financing a home or a car when someone has a steady income, a student's outcome can be unpredictable.

-This is what led the country to have $1.2 trillion of outstanding student loans with $119.3 billion of loans issued in the 2018-2019 school year.
-There has to be a better way to pay for education.

 ## Tell me more...